Friday, January 30, 2015

 But, according to the Rabbi Yoise, Hakkadoshboruchhu uses an Access database.
 It is a simple tool that took Him just a few hours to learn, but now He loves to run reports on how Klal Yisroel is performing against the other Umois Ha’oilum.

-However, Abaya quotes a different Braisah that quotes Rabbi Akiva as saying that the Aimishteh uses a robust open source SQL database.
+However, Abaya quotes a different Braisah that quotes Rabbi Akiva as saying that the Aimishteh uses a robust SQL database that is open source.
 He used to use Access, but it crashed during the Mabul and He had to rebuild it from scratch.
-He is much more confident in His current system, which He and the Mal’achim can now access from any internet browser and any device, PC, tablet, or mobile phone.
+He is much more confident in His current system, which He and the Mal’achim can now access from any internet browser.

 So how is this possible?
 We have an unbelievable Steerah!
 How can Rabbi Akiva have held two such conflicting positions?
 Which is the database that Rabbi Akiva actually holds is used by the Reboinoisheloilum??!!

 But, the Gemara answers, this is not a problem.
 According to Rava, Kooley Alma Loi Pleegey, everyone agrees, that Hakadoshboruchhu uses an open source SQL database to track Schar V’Oinesh.
 So what are they arguing about?
-Says Rava, they are arguing about the operating platfomr.
-According to Rabbi Akiva, Hakadoshboruchhu runs the Schar V’Oinesh Database (SVO db [TM]) on a servers in a datacenter.
+Says Rava, they are arguing about the operating system.
+According to Rabbi Akiva, Hakadoshboruchhu runs Windows, and He accesses the Schar V’Oinesh Database (SVO db [TM]) from a browser, though the actual SVO db is stored on a server in an offsite datacenter.
 And, adds Rabbi Akiva, every once in a while He will pull data into Excel to do some custom graphical reporting.

 In such a beautiful Oilum, how can we think of anything besides Toirah?
 It is for this reason that we infuse Kiddushah into everything we do at any time and in any place.
 When we are at the Bais Medrish.
 When we are at work.
 And when we are at home.
 Because, as the Shulchan Aruch tells us, we have to remember that Hakadoshboruchhu is always in the room with us.
 He is always watching us.
 In short, He is a stalker.
 And the reason why the Shulchan Aruch tells us which shoe the Aimishteh wants us to put on first is because the Reboinoisheloilum also has a foot fetish.